Nokia revival hopes fade as analysts cut targets

-HELSINKI - Analysts cut their price targets on Nokia NOK1V.HE to little more than the value of its cash and patents on Friday as hopes fade that phones using new Microsoft (MSFT.O) software can revive the ailing mobile company anytime soon.
+HELSINKI, July 20 - Analysts cut their price targets on Nokia to little more than the value of its cash and patents on Friday as hopes fade that phones using new Microsoft software can revive the ailing mobile company anytime soon.

 The launch of new Lumia smartphones, expected to start in September, has turned into a make-or-break event for Nokia boss Stephen Elop, the architect of a tie-up with Microsoft which has so far done little to resurrect the firm's challenge to the dominance of Apple's iPhone and Samsung's Galaxy models.